Chapter 4: Traffic Control

-MEANING: People are working on or near the roadway, and traffic may be controlled by a flag person.
-A work area speed limit as low as 25 MPH (40 km/h) may be posted.
-Even if no speed limit is posted, you must drive at a reduced speed through the work zone, and you must always obey flag persons.
-These illustrations show some of the signals a flag person will use.
+MEANING: People are at work on or near the roadway and traffic can be controlled by a flag person.
+A work area speed limit as low as 25 MPH (40 km/h) can be posted.
+Even if no speed limit is provided, you must drive at a reduced speed through the work zone and you must always obey the flag persons.
+These illustrations show some signals a flag person will use.
 Know and obey them.

-MEANING: Show direction and distance to various locations.
+MEANING: Show the direction and distance to locations.

 MEANING: Indicate interstate, U.S., state or county routes.
-The shape tells you what type of route you are on.
+The shape tells you the type of route you are on.
 The sample signs, left to right, are for state, U.S., and interstate routes.
-When planning a trip, use a highway map to decide which routes to take.
+When you plan a trip, use a highway map to decide which routes to take.
 During the trip, watch for destination signs so you will not get lost, or have to turn or stop suddenly.

 COLOR: Blue, with white letters or symbols.

-MEANING: Show the location of services, such as rest areas, gas stations, hospitals and campgrounds.
+MEANING: Show the location of services, like rest areas, gas stations, camping and medical facilities.

-Traffic lights are usually red, yellow and green from top to bottom, or left to right.
-At some intersections, there are single red, yellow or green lights.
+Traffic lights are normally red, yellow and green from the top to bottom or left to right.
+At some intersections, there are lone red, yellow or green lights.
 Some traffic lights are steady, others flash.
-Some are circular, and some are arrows.
+Some are round, and some are arrows.

-State law requires that if the traffic lights or controls are out of service or malfunctioning when you approach an intersection, you must come to a stop as you would for a stop sign.
-You must then proceed according to the rules of right of way, unless you are directed to proceed by a traffic officer.
+State law requires that if the traffic lights or controls are out of service or does not operate correctly when you approach an intersection, you must come to a stop as you would for a stop sign.
+You must then continue according to the rules of right of way, unless you are told to continue by a traffic officer.

-You may make a right turn at a steady red light after coming to a full stop and yielding the right-of-way to oncoming traffic and pedestrians.
-You may make a left turn at a steady red light when turning from a one-way road into another one-way road after coming to a full stop and yielding the right-of-way to oncoming traffic and pedestrians.
+You can make a right turn at a steady red light after you come to a full stop and yield the right-of-way to oncoming traffic and pedestrians.
+You can make a left turn at a steady red light when you turn from a one-way road into another one-way road after you come to a full stop and yield the right-of-way to oncoming traffic and pedestrians.

-You may not make a turn at a red light if there is a NO TURN ON RED sign posted, or another sign, signal or pavement marking prohibits the turn.
-Also, turning on a red light is not allowed in New York City unless a sign is posted permitting it.
+You can not make a turn at a red light if there is a NO TURN ON RED sign posted or another sign, signal or pavement marking prevents the turn.
+You are not allowed to turn on a red light in New York City unless a sign that permits it is posted.

-The driver of a school bus carrying pupils may not turn right on any red light.
+The driver of a school bus containing pupils can not turn right on any red light.

-Red Arrow: Do not go in the direction of the arrow until the red arrow light goes out and a green light or arrow light goes on.
+Red Arrow: Do not go in the direction of the arrow until the red arrow light is of and a green light or arrow light goes on.
 A right or left turn on red is not permitted at a red arrow.

-Yellow Arrow: The protection of a green arrow is ending.
+Yellow Arrow: The protection of a green arrow will end.
 If you intend to turn in the direction of the arrow, be prepared to stop.

 Steady Green: Go, but yield the right-of-way to other traffic at the intersection as required by law (see Chapter 5).

-Green Arrow: You may go in the direction of the arrow, but you must yield the right-of-way to other traffic at the intersection as required by law (see Chapter 5.)
+Green Arrow: You can go in the direction of the arrow, but you must yield the right-of-way to other traffic at the intersection as required by law (see Chapter 5.)

 Lane Use Control Lights

-Special overhead lights are sometimes used to indicate which lanes of a highway may be used at certain times:
+Special above the pavement lights are sometimes used to indicate which lanes of a highway can be used at certain times:

 Steady Red "X": Do not drive in this lane.

-Flashing red lights, lowered crossing gates and/or a ringing bell at a railroad crossing mean that you must stop, at least 15 feet (5 m) from the tracks.
-Do not cross the tracks until the lights and bell have stopped and the crossing gates are all the way up.
-Do not drive around or under a gate that is being lowered or raised.
+Flashing red lights, lowered crossing gates and/or a bell at a railroad crossing indicate that you must stop, at least 15 feet (5 m) from the tracks.
+Do not go across the tracks until the lights and bell have stopped and the crossing gates are completely up.
+Do not drive around or under a gate that is moving up or down.

 Look and listen for trains before crossing any railroad tracks.
-If an approaching train is near enough or going fast enough to be a danger, you may not cross the tracks, even if there are no signals or the signals are not working.
+If an approaching train is near enough or going fast enough to be a danger, you can not go across the tracks, even if they have no signals or the signals are not working.

-School buses with or without passengers, other buses while carrying passengers, and vehicles carrying explosives or flammable cargo must stop at all railroad crossings.
-Keep this in mind if you are following one of these vehicles.
+School buses with or without passengers, other buses with passengers on board and vehicles with explosives or flammable cargo must stop at all railroad crossings.
+Remember those rules if you are following one of these vehicles.

-Lines and symbols on the roadway divide lanes and tell you when you may pass other vehicles or change lanes, which lanes to use for turns, and where you must stop for signs or traffic signals.
+Lines and symbols on the roadway divide lanes and tell you when you can pass other vehicles or change lanes.
+They also tell you which lanes to use for turns and where you must stop for signs or traffic signals.
 The arrows on these illustrations show the direction of traffic.

-Solid lines along the side of the road tell you where its edge is - where the travel lane ends and the road's shoulder begins.
-It is illegal to drive across the edge line, except when directed to do so by a police officer or other authorized official.
-An edge line which slants toward the center of the road shows that the road is narrower ahead.
+Solid lines along the side of the road tell you where its edge is - where the travel lane ends and the shoulder begins.
+It is illegal to drive across the edge line, except when told to by a police officer or other authorized official or when allowed by an official sign.
+An edge line that angles toward the center of the road shows that the road is narrower ahead.

-Lines separating lanes of traffic moving in the same direction are white.
-Lines separating traffic moving in opposite directions are yellow.
-There may be two lines between lanes, and lines may be solid or broken.
-Read Chapter 6 for the rules on passing other vehicles.
+Lines that separate lanes of traffic that moves in the same direction are white.
+Lines that separate traffic that moves in opposite directions are yellow.
+There may be two lines between lanes and lines can be solid or broken.
+Read Chapter 6 for the rules on how to pass other vehicles.

-Solid line with broken line: If you're on the side with the solid line, you may not pass other vehicles or cross the line except to make a left turn into a driveway.
-If you're on the side with the broken line, you may pass if it is safe to do so and your driving will not interfere with traffic.
+Solid line with broken line: If you are on the side with the solid line, you can not pass other vehicles or go across the line except to make a left turn into a driveway.
+If you are on the side with the broken line, you can pass if it is safe to and you will not interfere with traffic.

-Double solid lines: You may not pass, or change lanes.
-You may not cross the lines except when turning left to enter or leave the highway (e.g., to or from a driveway or to perform a U-turn see Chapter 5).
+Double solid lines: You can not pass or change lanes.
+You can not go across the lines except to turn left to enter or leave the highway (e.g., to or from a driveway or to do a U-turn see Chapter 5).

-Stop and Crosswalk Lines: At an intersection controlled by a STOP sign, YIELD sign or traffic light, there may be a white stop line painted across the lane, and/or two parallel lines painted across the road, forming a crosswalk.
-When required to stop because of a sign or light, you must stop before reaching the stop line, if there is one, or the crosswalk.
-You need only stop at a stop line or crosswalk if required to do so by a light, sign or traffic officer, but be careful to look out for pedestrians at any crosswalk.
+Stop and Crosswalk Lines: At an intersection controlled by a STOP sign, YIELD sign or traffic light, there can be a white stop line painted across the lane, and/or two parallel lines painted across the road.
+This is a crosswalk.
+When required to stop because of a sign or light, you must stop before you reach the stop line, if there is one, or the crosswalk.
+You need only stop at a stop line or crosswalk if required to by a light, sign or traffic officer, or to yield to a pedestrian, in-line skater or scooter at a marked or unmarked crosswalk.
 (See "Pedestrians" in Chapter 11).

 Arrows: Arrows show which lanes you must use.
-In this illustration, for example, you may turn right only from the right lane.
-If you are going straight, you must use the left lane.
-You should be in the proper lane before reaching the solid line which separates the lanes.
+In this illustration, for example, you can turn right only from the right lane.
+To go straight, you must use the left lane.
+You must be in the correct lane before you reach the solid line that separates the lanes.

-Diamond Symbol: This symbol is used to designate reserved lanes for buses, HOV's (High Occupancy Vehicles) such as car-pools and van-pools, bicycles, or other special vehicles.
-You may not enter and use these lanes unless your vehicle complies with the occupancy or other requirements of the accompanying regulatory signs for the times the special conditions are in effect.
-When used to designate reserved lanes on city streets, sections of the solid white line separating the diamond lanes from the regular lanes may be replaced by dashed white lines.
-In these locations, non-HOV's may enter the HOV lane if they make a right turn at the next intersection.
-Bus lanes and HOV lanes are used to promote the most efficient use of limited street and highway capacity by assuring that vehicles with the highest priority move the fastest.
+Diamond Symbol: This symbol indicates reserved lanes for buses, HOV (High Occupancy Vehicles) like car-pools and van-pools, bicycles or other special vehicles.
+You can not enter and use these lanes unless your vehicle complies with the occupancy or other requirements indicated by regulatory signs for the times the special conditions are in effect.
+When used to designate reserved lanes on city streets, sections of the solid white line that separates the diamond lanes from the normal lanes can be replaced by broken white lines.
+In these locations, non-HOV can enter the HOV lane if they make a right turn at the next intersection.
+Bus lanes and HOV lanes are to promote the most efficient use of limited street and highway capacity.
+They assure that vehicles with the highest importance move the fastest.

-Among those authorized to direct traffic are police officers, peace officers such as on-duty auxiliary or fire police, highway work area flag persons, and school crossing guards.
+Among the persons authorized to direct traffic are police officers, fire police, highway work area flag persons, and school crossing persons.

-Before going on to Chapter 5, make sure you can identify the signs in this chapter and know what they mean.
+Before you move on to Chapter 5, make sure you can identify the signs in this chapter and know what they mean.
 Also, make sure you can answer these questions:

-- A regulation sign is usually what shape?
+- A regulation sign is normally what shape?

-- What is the usual color and shape of a warning sign?
+- What is the normal color and shape of a warning sign?

 - What color and shape is a destination sign?